If Muslims Can Build Churches in Egypt, Has Persecution Ended?

 But now, they can have Muslim help.

-Last month, Egypt’s Grand Mufti Shawki Allam issued a fatwa [religious ruling] allowing Muslim paid labor to contribute towards the construction of a church.
-Conservative scholars had argued this violated the Quranic injunction to “not help in sin and rancor.”
+Last month, Egypt’s Grand Mufti Shawki Allam issued a fatwa (religious ruling) allowing Muslim paid labor to contribute toward the construction of a church.
+Conservative scholars had argued this violated the Quranic injunction to not help “in sin and rancor.”

-The ruling is timely, as the Council of [Government] Ministers recently issued an infographic highlighting the 2020 land allocation for 10 new churches in 8 Egyptian cities.
+The ruling is timely, as the governmental Council of Ministers recently issued an infographic highlighting the 2020 land allocation for 10 new churches in eight Egyptian cities.
 An additional 34 are currently under construction.

-And prior, two prominent examples stand out.
-In 2018, President Abdel Fattah al-Sisi inaugurated the Church of the Martyrs of Faith and Homeland in al-Our village in Upper Egypt, to honor the Copts beheaded by ISIS in Libya.
-And in 2019, he consecrated the massive Cathedral of the Nativity of Christ in the to-be new administrative capital of Egypt, alongside its central mosque.
+Prior to this, two prominent examples stand out.
+In 2018, President Abdel Fattah al-Sisi inaugurated the Church of the Martyrs of Faith and Homeland in al-Our, a village in Upper Egypt, to honor the Copts beheaded by ISIS in Libya.
+And in 2019, he consecrated the massive Cathedral of the Nativity of Christ in what will become the new administrative capital of Egypt, alongside its central mosque.

 And since the 2018 implementation of a 2016 law to retroactively license existing church buildings, a total of 1,800 have now been registered legally.